DILCISBoard/E-ARK-AIP/index.md

 ### Migrating a representation to a new version

-In this example, a single physical container file includes metadata and two representations, namely representation R1 (JPEG2000) and representation R2 (PNG).
+In the example shown in Figure [9](#fig9), a single physical container file includes metadata and two representations, namely representation R1 (JPEG2000) and representation R2 (PNG).
 Representation R1 is to be migrated to R1.1 (TIFF).
 Representation R1 (JPEG2000) is migrated to a new representation R1.1 (TIFF).